 Life is lived in forward but understood in reverse.
-Before you can lead and support others, you must take a deep reflection of yourself to better understand how to support our students and our communities of color.
+Before we can lead and support others, we must take a deep reflection of ourself to better understand how to support our students and our communities of color.
 26 Letters "Humanizing" curriculum will help you uncover and discover your personal identity before diving into the perception and construction of our students communities, eventually ending at the intersection of how our educational practices can sustain hope and healing.

 e-suite of tools

 12 interactive e-learning modules with digital and print media.
 Earn credit, track modules for CEU’s.
 Utilize SMART goal template to increase efficiency and effectiveness across teams and districts.